Yecats/Yecats.github.io/_posts/2019-12-02-Challenge-extending-the-selection-logic.md

 ---
 layout: post
-tutorial_title: Challenge Solution:: Extending the selection logic
+tutorial_title: Challenge Solution - Extending the selection logic
 page_title: "Introduction"
-date:   2019-12-02
+date: 2019-12-10
 author: Stacey Haffner
 short-description: "Extend the RTS/RPG “drag-to-select multiple characters” game mechanic."
 long-description: Extends the RTS/RPG “drag-to-select multiple characters” game mechanic by adding additional support for routine player actions.
 Players will be able to add/remove objects to an existing selection and clear the entire selection with a single button click.
 This tutorial coninues use of the new Unity input system.